llm-on-gke/vllm-inference/README.md

 This post shows how to serve OSS LLMs(Mistral 7B, or Llama2) model on L4 GPUs running on Google Cloud Kubernetes Engine (GKE).
 It will help you understand the AI/ML ready features of GKE and how to use them to serve large language models.

 GKE is a fully managed service that allows you to run containerized workloads on Google Cloud.
 It’s a great choice for running large language models and AI/ML workloads because it is easy to set up, it’s secure, and it’s AI/ML batteries included.
 GKE installs the latest NVIDIA GPU drivers for you in GPU-enabled node pools, and gives you autoscaling and partitioning capabilities for GPUs out of the box, so you can easily scale your workloads to the size you need while keeping the costs under control.
-You can learn more about GKE’s AI/ML ready features in this Cloud OnAir covering Open AI/ML Platforms on GKE.

 For example on how to serve Open source model( Mistral 7B) on GKE using TGI, please refer to this Google community blog: https://medium.com/google-cloud/serving-mistral-7b-on-l4-gpus-running-on-gke-25c6041dff27